turingschool/front-end-curriculum/lessons/css-gradients.md

 ### Goals

-By the end of this lesson, you will know/be able to:
+By the end of this lesson, you will:

 * Understand how to make gradients with CSS
 * Know the different types of gradients and how to control them